Ahme10D6/Frontend-Task-Integration/README.md

 - Show a success toast/notification on save
 - Store the returned agent `id` so subsequent saves use `PUT /api/agents/:id`

+#### Solution

+- Added a `saveAgent` helper in `agent-form/handlers.ts` that calls `POST /api/agents` on first save and `PUT /api/agents/:id` on subsequent saves.
+- Constructed a strongly typed `AgentPayload` from the `AgentForm` state and passed it to `saveAgent`.
+- On success, store the returned `agentId` in component state and reset the “dirty” snapshot so unsaved-changes logic stays accurate.

 ### Task 4: Implement test call

 Wire up the **Start Test Call** button: